-A. DFID requires the Supplier to provide the services as defined in Section 3 (the "Services") to Government of Nepal (GoN), specifically the Ministry of Health (MoH) (the "Recipient"); and

-B. the Supplier has agreed to provide the Services on the terms and conditions set out in this Contract.
+- A. DFID requires the Supplier to provide the services as defined in Section 3 (the "Services") to government stakeholders charged with implementing school safety in Nepal.
+At a national-level this will include the Ministry of Education, and the Department of Education.
+District Education Offices, School Management Committees, and Resource Persons at a district level where the project is implemented will also benefit from the delivery of the project. (the "Recipient"); and - B. the Supplier has agreed to provide the Services on the terms and conditions set out in this Contract.